jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

 pseudo-flag, and the following <lbl_name>.
 This labels the callsite with that name, allowing its later selection and enablement using the "label" keyword.
 The default label is "0".

+[Lukasz] Would you please emphasise that by default (after boot) all callsites trace destinations are set to "0" and also [#default_dest]_ is set "0" ?

 Labelling Examples: